nkarsaliya/ML_Project/README.md

-# Machine Learning using impact of News Data on Stock Prices (Team A)
+# Machine Learning - Impact of News on Stock Prices (Team A)

 Business Scenario: